 3. Warm Weather Improves Your Memory

 Research shows that your overall alertness & mental performance is at its best when your body temperature is high.
 Staying warm in nice weather helps keep you alert and improves your memory.

 And sure, you can keep your body temperature up regardless of the temperature outside, but it’s a lot easier when you don’t have to wear 7 layers just to stay warm.

 4. Warm Weather is Safer for You

-Studies have shown that death rates are higher in cold climates.
+Studies have shown that death rates tend to be higher in cold climates.
 People who have easy access to heat & good housing may not be as affected, but for those who are struggling, the winter & cold weather could be a killer.